Can You Freeze Masa for Tamales

 How to Use Defrosted Frozen Masa for Tamales

-Once your tamale masa is defrosted you need to take a couple of simple steps so you can get it ready to use for making tamales.
+Once your tamale masa is defrosted, a few simple steps get it ready to use.

-• Place the defrosted masa for tamales in a large bowl.
+• Place the defrosted masa in a large bowl.

-• Use a handheld electric mixer to little by little pour in vegetable broth and beat until well combined.
+• Using a handheld electric mixer, pour in vegetable broth a little at a time and beat until well combined.

-• Add some masa harina and mix until well combined and the dough comes together and feels light and airy.
+• Add some masa harina and mix until it comes together light and airy again.

-• You can drop a little piece into a glass full of water to do the masa float test – optional but not necessary.
+• Optional: drop a small piece into a glass of water to do the masa float test.

 Mixing defrosted tamale dough in a large glass mixing bowl with a handheld mixer.

-Now your ready to spread the masa on hydrated corn husks or prepared banana leaves and add your favorite vegan or vegetable fillings, steam and enjoy!
+Now you’re ready to spread the masa on hydrated corn husks or prepared banana leaves, add your favorite vegan or vegetable fillings, steam, and enjoy!

 Uncooked tamales inside a Mexican bowl.